MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-serverpreview-collectionelement-manual.md

 ---
-Description: Represents a collection element with the specified attributes that should be added to the applicationHost.config file.
+description: Represents a collection element with the specified attributes that should be added to the applicationHost.config file.
 Search.Product: eADQiWindows 10XVcnh
 title: serverpreview:CollectionElement
 ms.assetid: a6c0f641-661a-407e-9471-2bf1084faa4d